hlebuska/interviews-react-assignment/README.md

 ## Introduction

-This is a technical interview exercise for **gotech**'s Engineering team.
+This is a technical interview exercise for **Gotech**'s Engineering team.
 In the following sections, you will find a number of challenges that test your React, TypeScript, and frontend development skills.
 You **DO NOT need to complete 100% of them**: choose the challenges that best demonstrate your expertise and complete them to a high standard.

 ⏱️ You have **1 week** to submit your solution.
 We understand you have other commitments, so work at your own pace.
 We evaluate based on **code quality, architecture, and problem-solving approach**, not speed.